dgkirkwood/consul-ecs-awsvpc/README.md

 ```
 "hello world"
 ```
 If you have, you have just demonstrated a working service mesh on ECS!
-To prove we are performing authorized connections, lets block connection between the client and the server, following the steps below
+To prove we are performing authorized connections, lets block connection between the client and the server, following the steps below.